MELISSA BLOCK, HOST:

 KROSZNER: I think the chairman is willing to move but he wants to see a little bit more data before he makes a decision.

 ZARROLI: That data will come next week when the Labor Department releases its August jobs report.
 Job growth has picked up a bit this summer but it's anything but strong.
 Then, too, the debt crisis in Europe drags on, and Bernanke made clear today he's worried about the impact it could have on the United States.
 And he said the Fed must be ready to act if the economy shows more signs of weakness.
 Jim Zarroli, NPR News, New York.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.